Cathays Cemetery: History

-The cemetery was opened in 1859 and originally had two chapels: one Anglican and the other non-conformist, and each including its own porte-cochère.
-The cemetery has a Roman Catholic section, where a Roman Catholic chapel was built later.
+The cemetery was opened in 1859 and originally had two chapels: one Anglican and the other non‑conformist, each with its own porte-cochère.
+The cemetery also has a Roman Catholic section, where a Roman Catholic chapel was built later.

-In the Second World War, air raids damaged Cathays Cemetery with a number of bombs and an aerial mine.
-During the early/mid 1970s the cemetery was split into two sections to allow the building of the A48 Eastern Avenue which was a continuation of the A48(M).
-In the 20th century all three chapels were neglected and in the 1980s the Roman Catholic one was demolished.
-Since 2008 the Anglican and non-conformist chapels have been undergoing restoration.
-One of the most imposing memorials is that of Frank Baselow, thought to be a result of Baselow's European heritage (his actual name was Franz) and the taste on the Continent for grand memorials.
+During the Second World War, air raids damaged Cathays Cemetery, with a number of bombs and an aerial mine hitting the grounds.
+In the early to mid‑1970s, the cemetery was split into two sections to allow the construction of the A48 Eastern Avenue, which was a continuation of the A48(M).
+In the 20th century, all three chapels fell into neglect, and in the 1980s the Roman Catholic chapel was demolished.
+Since 2008, the Anglican and non‑conformist chapels have been undergoing restoration.
+One of the most imposing memorials is that of Frank Baselow, thought to be a result of Baselow's European heritage (his actual name was Franz) and the Continental taste for grand memorials.

-The two chapels, the cemetery house, and the gateway and forecourt walls, are Grade II listed buildings.
+The two chapels, the cemetery house, and the gateway and forecourt walls are Grade II listed buildings.
 The cemetery itself is listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.